How to integrate fonts on WordPress?

 1.1.
 Why use custom fonts for your website?

-• You stand out from the competition
+• Set yourself apart from the competition

-• Your site design will improve
+• Your site’s design will improve

-If you choose the right fonts, the overall design of your site will get a facelift, which is a big step towards optimizing the user experience
+If you choose the right fonts, the overall design of your site will get a facelift, which is a big step towards optimizing the user experience.

 • Use web fonts;

-• Add fonts manually
+• Add fonts manually;

-• Hosting fonts on your site.
+• Host fonts on your site.

 1.2.1.
 Web fonts

-First, let’s move on to an explanation of the term:
+First, let’s move on to an explanation of the term :

 1.2.1.1.
-What is a web font?
+What is a Web font?

 1.2.1.2.
-Why use a web font?
+Why use a Web font?

-The advantage of using web fonts is that you have access to a multitude of fonts without necessarily hosting them on your site or locally on your computer
+The advantage of using web fonts is that you have access to a multitude of fonts without necessarily hosting them on your site or locally on your computer.

 Quite flexible, isn’t it?